Our kids are great, right? But sometimes, you need a break! That’s why it’s important for kids to learn how to play by themselves.

 Conclusions on getting your kid to play independently

 I hope these tips give you some good ideas!
-If you’re looking for more ways to engage your kids, make sure to check out Little Effort, Lots of Fun.
+If you’re looking for more ways to engage your kids, make sure to check out Done for You Kids Activities.
 These activities really excite my own kids and get them engaged in play, and I know they can work for you too!